 Anthropic runs at roughly 40% gross margins on $30 billion in annualized revenue.
 OpenAI posted 33% gross margins in 2025, burning through $8.4 billion in inference costs that year.
 GitHub Copilot lost $20 per user per month for two years before restructuring to five pricing tiers.
-Snowflake holds at 66.5% gross margins, considered strong for consumption-based cloud but mediocre by SaaS standards.
+Even Snowflake, at 66.5% gross margins, is considered strong for consumption-based cloud and mediocre by SaaS standards.

 Traditional SaaS built an industry on 80-90% gross margins.
 That buffer funded 40% sales-and-marketing spend, 20% R&D, and the growth-at-all-costs playbook that defined the 2010s.
-AI companies operate at half that margin.
-The playbook does not survive the math.
+AI companies operate at roughly half that margin, and the playbook does not survive the math.

-At 50% gross margins, spending 40% of revenue on sales and marketing leaves 10 points.
-Ten points to cover engineering, operations, legal, office space, and profit.
-That is not a business.
-That is a countdown.
+At 50% gross margins, the same 40% of revenue on sales and marketing leaves 10 points.
+Ten points for engineering, operations, legal, office space, and profit.
+That isn't a business.
+That's a countdown.

-AI companies face a binary choice.
-Either generate 2x the revenue per sales dollar, or spend half as much on selling.
+So AI companies face a binary choice: either generate twice the revenue per sales dollar, or spend half as much on selling.
 Most are doing neither.
-They are running an 80%-margin playbook on a 50%-margin product and calling the resulting burn rate "investment in growth."
+They're running an 80%-margin playbook on a 50%-margin product and calling the resulting burn rate "investment in growth."

-Multiple independent sources converge on the same range.
+Multiple independent sources land in the same range.
 ICONIQ Growth tracked AI company gross margins improving from 41% in 2024 to 45% in 2025 to 52% in 2026.
-Bessemer Venture Partners identified two AI startup archetypes: "Supernovas" hitting $40M ARR in year one at roughly 25% gross margins, and "Shooting Stars" growing more like SaaS companies at 60% margins.
+Bessemer Venture Partners identified two AI startup archetypes: "Supernovas" hitting $40M ARR in year one at roughly 25% gross margins, and "Shooting Stars" growing more like SaaS companies at 60%.
 Neither archetype touches 80%.

 | Product Type | Typical Gross Margin | Why |